andifg/hetzner-k8s/Readme.md

         cloud.
 - Ansible: an ansible stack installing kubernetes on top of the hetzner servers

+## Prerequesites

+- direnv (alternatively use other way to define variables in shell env)

 ## Local Environment variables

 To load sensitive variables direnv is used.
 Copy `.envrc.skeleton` to `.envrc` and